 The Academy entered into a five-year contract commencing on January 10, 2005 and continuing through June 30, 2010 with the Sponsor for its establishment.
+The Academy renewed the sponsorship agreement for a three year period, July 1, 2010 through June 30, 2013.
 Under the contract, the following terms were agreed upon: